South of D-Day beaches, another slaughter is remembered

 The stench of decay “stuck to us for months,” Paulette Gondouin recalled.
 “We were afraid of epidemics.
 It was a very, very, very hot August.”

-The following spring, “in the fields, the grass was thick and a very deep green,” she added.
+In the following spring of 1945, “in the fields, the grass was thick and a very deep green,” she added.

 German bodies were later dug up from around the village in the 1960s and reburied with others in a cemetery for thousands of dead.

-For the Allies, trapping, killing and capturing so many Germans in one place was cause for celebration, a milestone in the Battle of Normandy that had been harder and longer than D-Day planners had anticipated.
+For the Allies, trapping, killing and capturing so many Germans in one place was cause for celebration, a milestone in the Battle of Normandy that had been harder and longer than D-Day planners anticipated.

 William Tymchuk, 98, fought with Canadian forces around Chambois and still speaks about the battle with pride.
 Back in the village for Tuesday’s ceremony and the unveiling of a monument, Tymchuk stood to attention with other World War II veterans, their chests full of medals, as a military band played.